icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 While [NACA-TN-779]({filename}/NACA-TN-779.md) [^8] presented results as dimensional, this publication put values in non-dimensional terms.
 The non-dimensional form allows the tables to be applied to a wide variety of cases.

+Large portions will be reproduce here, as the online version freely available is of limited image quality.

 > The quantity β which serves as a measure of the thickness of the rime at any point characterized by θ may thus be defined by